-To freeze, cut washed broccoli into florets and stalks into pieces.
-Steam or blanch about five minutes.
-Plunge into icewater to stop cooking, drain thoroughly, and place in sealed bags or containers.
-Freeze up to 12 months.
+To freeze fresh broccoli, cut washed and dried broccoli into florets and chop the stalks.
+Steam for about 5 minutes.
+Plunge into ice water to stop the cooking and retain the green color.
+Drain thoroughly and place in sealed bags or containers.